 In this section

+The pediatric liver transplant program at Children's Wisconsin is recognized as one of the top programs in the United States.
+Our outcomes include excellent survival rates and a higher rate of receiving a transplant than the national average.
 For children with severe pediatric chronic liver disease, or acute liver failure, a liver transplant may be the best and only solution.
 Our uniquely qualified staff work with your child, your family, and the referring physician to ensure optimal treatment before, during, and after liver transplant.

 - First pediatric living donor liver transplant (1999)

 - First pediatric combined liver and heart transplant (2012)

 - First pediatric in situ split liver transplant (2013)

 Our transplant coordinators manage all care requirements needed to ensure a smooth transplant experience from hospital admission through recovery.
 In addition to our dedicated physician and nursing specialists, our multidisciplinary team also includes a liver transplant social worker, dietitian, pharmacist and child psychologist to ensure that our families’ needs are met.

 We offer many family support services, including an Access Center to assist with coordinating hospital visits, Child Life Services, which provide support and coping techniques for the patient and their siblings, and a Family Resource Center that provides valuable tips and advice to help families flourish.
 Our team of dedicated professionals has been assembled to anticipate and meet the needs of your child – and your family – throughout the process.